Deep Learning in Physical Layer Communications: Deep Learning Based End-to-End Communications

-In the previous section, we have discussed the applications of DL in each individual block in communication systems.
+In the previous section, we have discussed the applications of DL in each individual block of communication systems.
 In this section, we will present innovative learning-based communication systems by treating the entire communication system as an end-to-end reconstruction task~\cite{Dorner:JSTSP:2018,RL_E2E,Hao_GAN}.
-Particularly, the transmitter learns to encode the source data into encoded symbols (or transmit signals) to be transmitted over the channel while the receiver learns to recover the source data from the received signals.
+Particularly, based on the data-driven methods, the transmitter learns to encode the source data into encoded symbols (or transmit signals) to be transmitted over the channel while the receiver learns to recover the source data from the received signals.
 The weights of the model are optimized in a supervised learning manner based on an end-to-end loss on the recovery accuracy.
 By doing so, the block structure in the conventional communication systems is no longer required.
-Moreover, the end-to-end method has great potentials to be a universal solution for different channels.
+Moreover, the end-to-end method has great potentials to provide a universal solution for different channels.

-As aforementioned, the weights of the DNN are usually learned based on the SGD with the gradients of the loss back-propagated from the output layer to the input layer.
-Nevertheless, when the channel parameters are unknown in advance, the gradients can not back-propagate through the unknown channel, which forestalls the learning of the end-to-end networks.
+As aforementioned, the weights of the DNN are usually learned based on the SGD with the gradients of the loss function back-propagated from the output layer to the input layer.
+Nevertheless, when the channel parameters are unknown in advance, the gradients cannot back-propagate through the unknown channel since the gradients for updating the transmitter is blocked by the unknown channel, which forestalls the learning of the end-to-end networks.
 The channel transfer function may be pre-assumed to solve the issue, but any such assumption would bias the learned models, repeating the pitfalls resulted from the likely discrepancy between the assumed channel models and the actual channels.
-In addition, in real communication systems, an accurate channel transfer function is difficult to obtain in advance since the end-to-end channel often embraces several types of random effects, such as channel noise and time-varying, which may be unknown or cannot be expressed analytically.
-In this section, we will introduce two methods to address the issue.
+In addition, in real communication systems, an accurate channel transfer function is difficult to obtain in advance since the end-to-end channel often embraces different types of random effects, such as channel noise and time-varying, which may be unknown or cannot be expressed analytically.
+As shown as in Fig.~\ref{end-end}, we will introduce two methods to address the issue in this section.